arjunrs3/UQRegressors/uqregressors-docs/docs/examples/getting_started.md

 cqr = ConformalQuantileRegressor(hidden_sizes = [100, 100],
                                  cal_size=0.2, # Proportion of training data to use for conformal calibration alpha=0.1,
-                                 tau_lo=None, # Lower quantile the underlying regressor is trained for; can be tuned tau_hi=None, # Upper quantile the underlying regressor is trained for; can be tuned dropout=None, # Dropout probability in the underlying neural network (only during training) epochs=2500,
+                                 tau_lo=0.05, # Lower quantile the underlying regressor is trained for; can be tuned dropout=None, # Dropout probability in the underlying neural network (only during training) epochs=2500,
                                  learning_rate=1e-3,